silentorb/business-solutions/continuous-signal-speculation.md

 ##### Payout

-* The payout process effectively transfers funds from losing positions collateral to either winning position collateral or user account balances
+* The payout process effectively transfers funds from losing positions collateral to either winning position collateral or user wallets
 * For each signal, total losses cannot exceed total winnings
 * Any excess losses remain in the collateral of losing positions
 * The first step in payout is to calculate the actual losses for each losing position
   * `actual_losses = adjusted_losses * min(total_winnings, total_adjusted_losses) / total_adjusted_losses `
-* When a position wins, its winnings are first used to fill its collateral to the the position's maximum collateral value, then any excess winnings are transferred to the user's account balance
+* When a position wins, its winnings are first used to fill its collateral to the the position's maximum collateral value, then any excess winnings are transferred to the user's wallets
   * `collateral_increase = min(max_collateral - collateral, winnings)`
   * `collateral = collateral + collateral_increase`
-  * `account_balance = account_balance + winnings - collateral_increase`
+  * `payout = winnings - collateral_increase`

 ### Inherent Behavior